-Six-year, part-time courses leading to the degree of Bachelor of Science (Technology) are offered in Food Technology by the School of Chemical Engineering; in Ceramics and Industrial Chemistry by the School of Chemical Technology; in Metallurgy by the School of Metallurgy; and in Mineral Processing by the School of Mining Engineering (at Broken Hill only).
+Six-year, part-time courses leading to the degree of Bachelor of Science (Technology) are offered by the School of Food Technology; in Ceramics and Industrial Chemistry by the School of Chemical Technology; in Metallurgy by the School of Metallurgy; and in Mineral Processing by the School of Mining Engineering (at Broken Hill only).
 The part-time Mining Engineering course leading to the degree of Bachelor of Science (Engineering) is available at Broken Hill.